Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 Although pure ViTs can achieve promising results without much modification, extensive efforts have been put into the exploration of combining ViTs with other learning components, to better capture complex data distributions or gain better performance.
 Typical cases are combinations of Transformers with 1) convolutional layers and 2) graph representations.
 We next introduce both categories.

-\textbf{Transformers with convolutions:} Vision Transformers focus more on modeling the global relationship within the data, while conventional CNNs pays more attention to the local texture.
+\textbf{Transformers with convolutions.} Vision Transformers focus more on modeling the global relationship within the data, while conventional CNNs pays more attention to the local texture.
 Such difference inspired researchers to combine the advantages of ViTs and CNNs.
 Also, the analysis of medical images involves not only the correlation of regions in the image, but also subtle textures.
 Hence, many works were devote to explore such CNN-ViT combination.

 Most applications focused on the diagnosis of thoracic diseases, especially COVID-19 or other related diseases.
 Benefiting from ViT's power of feature integration, Van \etal \cite{CNN+Trans-Multi-View-van2021multi} utilized a Transformer to conduct multi-view analysis of unregistered medical images, to classify chest X-rays.
 They proposed the Transformer-based approach to consider spatial information across different views at the feature-level by virtue of the trainable attention mechanism.
 They applied the Transformer to the intermediate feature maps produced by CNNs to retrieve features from one view, and transfer them to another view.
 Thus, additional context was added to the original view without requiring pixel-wise correspondences.
 Their work also contributed to the reduction of computational complexity by proposing to substitute a smaller number of visual tokens for the source pixels.
 Verenich \etal \cite{CNN+Trans-MLL-ATT-verenich2021pulmonary} introduced global spatial information from ViTs to CNNs for pulmonary disease classification, while preserving spatial invariance and equivariance.
 Liang \etal \cite{CNN+Trans-TransHybrid-liang2021hybrid} utilized a CNN to mine effective features, and a Transformer to conduct feature aggregation.
 Additionally, an effective data sampling strategy is adopted to reduce the size of the inputs while preserving sufficient information for diagnosis.
 Park \etal \cite{Pre-training-COVID-19-park2021vision} designed a pretrained CNN backbone followed by a ViT for COVID-19 diagnosis.
 A large-scale public dataset for CXR classification is used in model pretraining.
+For the simple task of classifying thoracic diseases, existing methods are simple yet effective, where a CNN is used to extract the features, then a Transformer is used to capture high-level information.